engelberger/kolmogorov_complexity_estimator/docs/usage.rst

 *   `--num_machines_to_run` (int, optional): Run only the first N machines from the enumerator.
 Useful for testing or partial runs.
 By default, runs all machines in the selected enumeration.
 *   `--log_level` (str, optional): Set logging level (e.g., DEBUG, INFO, WARNING).
 Defaults to INFO.
 *   `--save_raw_counts` (flag, optional): If set, saves the raw output counts and non-halting statistics instead of the final D(n,m) probability distribution.
 This can be useful for later custom processing or merging.
+*   `--num_processes` (int, optional): Number of CPU cores to use for parallel execution.
+Defaults to 1 (sequential execution).
+Set to 0 to use all available CPU cores.

 **Example:**